simonchabrol/nuclear-strike-simulator/README.md

   DM = 50  (metropolitan area death rate, in %)
 ```

-The **megatons formula** then estimates the explosive power required to produce those casualties, based on the empirical relationship between a 1.5 MT weapon and an average of 344,000 deaths — a figure validated against NUKEMAP across multiple cities in the article.
+The **megatons formula** then estimates the total explosive power required to produce those casualties, based on the empirical relationship between a 1.5 MT weapon and an average of 344,000 deaths — a figure validated against NUKEMAP across multiple cities in the article.

 ```
 Megatons = (Deaths / 344,000) × AvgMT